tbttin/notes/makes/gnu-make-manual.md

 - Why I create this note?

   + Learning `make`.
-To note every thing new to me or I can not understand.
+To note every thing new to me or I do not understand at that time.

   + A note for myself for reference purpose.